hubertlemczak/classable/README.md

 ### Boards with drag and drop library

-Let's view `Classable Dev Board` to explore how I created this interactive Kanban board by implementing the [@hello-pangea/dnd](https://github.com/hello-pangea/dnd) drag and drop library and use a `PostgreSQL` database to persist the state of the board.
+Let's view `Classable Dev Board` to explore how I created this interactive Kanban board by implementing the [@hello-pangea/dnd](https://github.com/hello-pangea/dnd) drag and drop library and used a `PostgreSQL` database to persist the state of the board.

 ![Kanban Board.](./readme-assets/kanban-board.webp)